Eye Care for Seniors

 is vision threatening damage to the retina caused by diabetes.
 Blindness is largely preventable if the patient and doctor work together for proper use of medications, blood sugar testing, proper diet and lifestyle, and supplements.

 that have been shown to slow or even reverse the progress of macular degeneration are found in blueberries, artichokes and pecans.
 Important antioxidants include the carotenoids astaxanthin, lutein and zeaxanthin, as well as nutrients and enzymes that behave like or support antioxidant functioning - glutathione, super oxide dismutase, CoQ10, and alpha lipoic acid.
 Learn more about antioxidants.

-are pigments found in the fruits and vegetables and also in high concentration in the macula of the human eye, where they reduce the risk of light-induced oxidation damage that could lead to macular degeneration and glaucoma.
+- One family of antioxidants are phytonutrients, which include carotenoids.
+The carotenoids lutein and zeaxanthin are pigments found in the fruits and vegetables and also in high concentration in the macula of the human eye, where they reduce the risk of light-induced oxidation damage that could lead to macular degeneration and glaucoma.
 Foods rich in these nutrients are green leafy vegetables, especially kale and spinach, collards and turnip greens.

 have been found to reduce the risk of both dry eye and macular degeneration.
 Omega three fatty acids are found in cold water fish such as sardines, herring, salmon and tuna and to a lesser degree in dark green leafy vegetables, flax seeds, walnuts and flaxseed oil.
 Learn more about omega-3 fatty acids and their relationship to omega-6 fatty acids.

 as an antioxidant plays an important role in immune function, helping the surface of the eye to be an effective barrier to bacteria and viruses.
 It may help or slow the progression of dry macular degeneration. beta carotene (vitamin A) is found in carrots, sweet potatoes, carrots and cantaloupe.